Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Two Bets panel

 The signature dual-wager interface, functionally identical to Aviator's Dual Bet.
-Two independent stakes, two independent Auto Collect targets, same round.
+Two independent stakes, two independent Auto Collect targets, the same single round.

 Provider Upgaming (Georgia-based iGaming studio)